🚀 Get in VS Code!

 Quick Chat dropdown

 Press ⇧⌥⌘L (Windows, Linux Ctrl+Shift+Alt+L) on your keyboard to bring up Quick Chat.
-Alternatively, select Quick Chat in the Copilot Chat Command Center menu.
+Alternatively, select Quick Chat in the Copilot menu in the title bar.

-You can type questions, scope your questions with chat participants and slash commands, and promote the discussion to a full Chat view session with the Open in Chat View button in the upper right of the dropdown.
+If you want to keep the conversation going, promote a Quick Chat conversation to a full Chat view session with the Open in Chat View button in the upper right of the dropdown.

 Quick Chat Open in Chat View button